 Online payments can be made at: Flagstaff Municipal Court Payments.

-Payments may be made online, in person, by phone or by mail at: 15 N. Beaver Street, Flagstaff, Arizona 86001.
-If after regular court hours, the court has a payment drop box at the front entrance.
+Payments may be made online, in person, by phone or by mail at: 101 W. Cherry Street, Flagstaff, Arizona 86001.
 Please make all payments payable to FLAGSTAFF MUNICIPAL COURT.
 The court accepts cash, Visa, MasterCard and Discover, cashiers’ check, money orders, and personal checks (with some restrictions).
 If you are on a payment plan, any late payment may not halt enforcement procedures unless authorized by the Collections Department.

 If your case has been referred to the FARE program, additional fees will be assessed ($49 FARE fee + 19.5% of the total balance).
 The case may also be eligible for the Tax Intercept Program in which the court may intercept monies from your State Tax Return and/or AZ state lottery winnings.
 The case will remain in the FARE program until the case is paid in full.

-Payments may be made online, in person, by phone or by mail at: 15 N. Beaver Street, Flagstaff, Arizona 86001.
-If after regular court hours, the court has a payment drop box at the front entrance.
+Payments may be made online, in person, by phone or by mail at: 101 W. Cherry Street, Flagstaff, Arizona 86001.
 Please make all payments payable to FLAGSTAFF MUNICIPAL COURT.
 The court accepts cash, Visa, MasterCard and Discover, cashiers’ check, money orders, and personal checks (with some restrictions).

 Your summons for jury duty is a court order and you must appear.
 If you wish to be excused, you may complete your juror questionnaire or write a request to the judge explaining your reasons.
 However, you must contact the court to find out if your request has been granted.A prospective juror may be excused if he/she: